EvelinIseli/RangeX_IPMs_public/README.md

 2. code/RangeX_IPM_maincode_20251027.R
 3. code/RangeX_IPM_clustercode_20251027.R (optional --> the output of the cluster code is stored in data/derived and loaded in RangeX_IPM_maincode_20251027.R)

+#### Note
+All intermediate IPM results can be reproduced from the included code, though some steps (e.g. model bootstrapping and full IPM fitting) are computationally intensive and were run on a cluster environment.

+Note that one preprocessing script (`code/RangeX_dataprep_envdat_20251027.R`, part 2) requires local environmental and species distribution datasets that are not included in this repository due to data-sharing and size restrictions.
+This step prepares environmental summaries but is not required to reproduce the IPM analyses or population growth rate estimates.

 ---

 ### Data availability